ChatGPT under threat from European regulators

-Italian regulators imposed a ban on generative AI tool ChatGPT.
-They gave its creator, OpenAI, 20 days to address concerns about the way data is collected and processed.
-If not addressed, Open AI could face fines of $21.7 million or up to 4% of annual revenues (whichever is greater).
+On Friday, Italian regulators imposed a ban on generative AI tool ChatGPT with immediate effect while giving its creator, OpenAI, 20 days to address concerns about the way data is collected and processed under penalty of a fine of $21.7 million or up to 4% of annual revenues (whichever is greater).

 To the extent a large language model is being trained on data obtained without explicit consent, it’s by no means clear that any of these bases are applicable — unless, perhaps, one makes the bold assumption that the availability of AI solutions is in the public interest.

 Data erasure.
 Another challenge is whether a solution by ChatGPT is competent to support the “right to be forgotten.”
 Under GDPR, in certain circumstances, an individual can request the erasure of their data.
 To be clear, ChatGPT is not scraping the web and heedlessly collecting large quantities of personal data.
 But it is being trained on very large sets of texts, and the question OpenAI might have to address is whether it knows what’s in those sets in terms of personally identifying information or data it might be asked to erase.